 Rubin, Jared.
 2009.
 "Social Insurance, Commitment, and the Origin of Law: Interest Bans in Early Christianity."
 Journal of Law & Economics 52(4): 761-777.

 David, Paul A., and Jared Rubin.
 2008.
 "Restricting Access to Books on the Internet: Some Unanticipated Effects of U.S. Copyright Legislation."
 Review of Economic Research on Copyright Issues 5(1): 23-53.

 Greif, Avner, and Jared Rubin.
 2023.
 “Political Legitimacy in Historical Political Economy,” in The Oxford Handbook of Historical Political Economy (edited by Jeffery A. Jenkins and Jared Rubin).
-New York: Oxford University Press, in preparation.
+New York: Oxford University Press, pp. 293-310.

 Jenkins, Jeffery A., and Jared Rubin.
 2023.
 “Historical Political Economy: What Is It?” in The Oxford Handbook of Historical Political Economy (edited by Jeffery A. Jenkins and Jared Rubin).
-New York: Oxford University Press, in preparation.
+New York: Oxford University Press, pp. 1-14.